 I grew up in southwest Florida where I spent almost everyday outside exploring the pine-lands and coastal habitats of the South.
 I was fascinated by the nature of local ecosystems and always asking questions and wanting to learn more about the abiotic processes that shaped them and the wildlife that lived there.
 It wasn't until elementary school that I learned this process that I loved of always asking questions and pursuing answers was science and thus my goal of being a career scientist was born!

 Following the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, I grew more interested in human impacts on the ocean and marine conservation.
 After finishing high school, I moved to coastal North Carolina to further my passion for marine conservation and interest in science.
-There received a B.Sc. with honors and M.Sc. in Marine Science from the University of North Carolina Wilmington, where I conducted research on the impacts of plastic pollution in marine and estuarine ecosystems.
+There received a B.Sc. with honors and M.Sc. in Marine Science from the University of North Carolina Wilmington, where I conducted research on the impacts of plastic pollution and associated chemical contaminants in marine and estuarine ecosystems.